supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex3.md

-# Task 3: Create AKS on Azure Stack HCI using Azure Portal.
+# Task 3: Create AKS on Azure Stack HCI using Azure Portal

 1. In the Azure portal, click on the search blade at the top and search for **Kubernetes services** and select **Kubernetes services**.